 What We HEARD FROM THE COMMUNITY

-- Youth want clearer explanations of HMIS and how their data is used.
+- Youth want clearer information about how their data is used and assurances that their sensitive information is protected.

 Youth Voice & Autonomy